 All State Rules Meetings for coaches and officials will be required online.
 This is explained on the following page.
-Rules meetings go live on Tuesday, February 8, 2022, at 9:00 am on the myOHSAA State Rules Meeting page.
-The deadline to view the rules meeting without penalty is Sunday, March 27 at 11:59 pm.
-On Monday, March 28 at 12:00 am, there will be a \$50 late fee to view the rules meeting.
-The final deadline will be Monday, May 2 at 11:59 pm.
-On May 3 at 12:00 am, the Baseball Rules Meeting will no longer be available and penalties will be assessed if not viewed by this date.
+The Baseball Rules Meeting is available starting on Wednesday, February 7 at 9:00 AM through your myOHSAA profile.
+The deadline to view the rules meeting without penalty is Saturday, March 23 at 11:59 PM.
+On Sunday, March 24 at 12:00 AM, there will be a \$50 late fee to view the rules meeting.
+The final deadline will be Monday, April 22 at 11:59 PM.
+On April 23 at 12:00 AM, the Baseball Rules Meeting will no longer be available and penalties will be assessed if not viewed by this date.